An HMO is a home where:

 - Facilities such as bathrooms and kitchens are shared

 If you believe you live in, or own, or manage an HMO in Oldham that is unlicensed you must contact the Enforcement Team.
-Any owner or landlord of a property which isn't licensed but should be, could be fined up to £20,000.
+Any owner or landlord of a property which isn't licensed but should be, could face an unlimited fine.

 Contact the Housing Team for fee information.